Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 The big advantage of $\resc(\cdot)$ with respect to $\rEsc(\cdot)$ is that, according to \cref{lem:inv} (``bound on invasion speed''), the growth of $\resc(\cdot)$ is more under control.
-More precisely, according to this lemma, for every pair $(t,s)$ of points of $[0,+\infty)$,
+More precisely, according to this lemma, for all nonnegative quantities $t$ and $s$,

-For every $s$ in $[0,+\infty)$, let us consider the ``upper and lower bounds of the variations of $\resc(\cdot)$ over all time intervals of length $s$'' (see \cref{fig:def_bar_underbar_resc})~:
+For every $s$ in $[0,+\infty)$, let us consider the ``upper and lower bounds of the variations of $\resc(\cdot)$ over all time intervals of length $s$'':